 - Price quotes

-For example, financial services (credit cards and mortgages), all types of insurance, and business-to-business software survive with lead generation.
+For example, financial services (credit cards and mortgages), all types of insurance, and business-to-business software survive with lead generation or lead capture.
 In fact, anyone who’s reading this guide is, or at some point has been, a lead for a company.
 As a lead you were categorized with a label, like “hot lead,” and were then marketed to on a regular basis until an event occurred: you may have signed up, were denied, decided to do nothing, or just went to the bottom of their lead pile to be marketed to later.

 The goal of lead gen is to get prospects into the lead-tracking system (commonly depicted as a funnel – see below) to begin a contact period in which the company learns more about your needs and qualifications, and you learn more about the company’s products and services.